William Chaney: Early life and education

 William Albert Chaney, who went by "Bill," was born in Lodi, California, on December 23, 1922.
 His mother, Esther Bowen Chaney, was from Ashland, Nebraska, and his father, Horace P. Chaney, from Monrovia, California.
 An older brother, Robert H. Chaney, was born in 1919.
-Their father died in 1925, when William Chaney was two years old, and his brother six.
+Their father died suddenly in 1925, when William Chaney was two years old, and his brother six.
 The brothers descended from what one colleague described as "southerners who had consistently backed the wrong horse in the great conflicts of American history"; during one conversation, when William Chaney asked his grandmother which president she was speaking of, she replied "Bill, you surely know that I'm talking about Jefferson Davis.
 He's the only president we've ever had."

 Chaney later claimed that his interest in the Middle Ages started early in life, and that he was reading Walter Scott when his peers were reading children's books.
 He graduated as valedictorian of his class at Lodi Union High School in 1939, aged 16.
 After matriculating at the College of the Pacific he transferred to the University of California, Berkeley.
 He was admitted into the honor society Phi Beta Kappa as a senior, and completed his Bachelor of Arts in 1943, majoring in medieval history.
 Chaney then began working on his master's degree there while working as a teacher's assistant, and in 1944 was granted a fellowship in the history department.